John Bartholomew Tucker: Career

 Along with Big Wilson, Tucker was one of the last two "communicators" (hosts) of the long-running NBC Radio program Monitor; he was on the air when the show signed off for the last time on January 26, 1975.
 On television, he was seen as the host of the short-lived unique lagoon game show Treasure Isle, filmed at The Colonnades Beach Hotel on Singer Island which aired on ABC from 1967 to 1968.

-In the early 1970s, Tucker hosted a local morning show on WABC-TV, in New York City, called A.M.
+In the early 1970s, Tucker hosted a local morning show on WABC-TV in New York City, called A.M.
 New York, which served as the genesis for what is now Good Morning America, as well as being an indirect ancestor to what is now Live with Kelly and Ryan.
-He also was the co-host of the syndicated version of Candid Camera during its first season, from 1974 to 1975, followed by another local talk show, The John Bartholomew Tucker Show, on WCBS-TV.
+He also co-host the syndicated version of Candid Camera during its first season, from 1974 to 1975, followed by another local talk show, The John Bartholomew Tucker Show, on WCBS-TV.
 Tucker had done voice-over work on numerous commercials and other projects over the years, notably for Fotomat in the 1970s and '80s, Dirt Devil vacuum cleaners in the '90s, and also for Owens-Corning and their "Pink Panther" spots advertising their fiberglass insulation.

 In 1975, he played a bit part in the movie, Abduction.